-Easily seen from the direction it faces.

-Placed so the words or numbers are level and read from left to right.

-At least three inches away from any other markings.

-Kept clear of attachments or devices such as ladders, doors, and tarpaulins.

-Kept clean and undamaged so that the color, format, and message are easily seen.

-Be affixed to a background of contrasting color.
+- · Easily seen from the direction it faces. - Placed so the words or numbers are level and read from left to right. - At least 3 inches away from any other markings. - · Kept clear of attachments or devices, such as ladders, doors and tarpaulins. - Kept clean and undamaged so that the color, format and message are easily seen. - Be affixed to a background of contrasting color.

+In addition:
-The use of "Drive Safely" and other slogans is prohibited.

-The front placard may be on the front of the tractor or the front of the trailer.
+- The use of "Drive Safely" and other slogans is prohibited. - The front placard may be on the front of the tractor or the front of the trailer.